stevana/coverage-guided-pbt/README-unprocessed.md

 In this post I'll survey the coverage-guided landscape, looking at what was there before Dan's post and what has happened since.

-The short version is: imperative languages seem to be in the forefront of combining coverage-guidance and property-based testing.
+The short version is: today imperative languages seem to be in the forefront of combining coverage-guidance and property-based testing.

 In an effort to try to help functional programming languages catch up, I'll